Spend a day learning long exposure photographic techniques, painting with light and have the chance to use the innovative pixel stick

 What will you learn on this course?

-This one-day course is a chance for you to enjoy learning about night time photography, using light to paint patterns, and get the opportunity to use a pixel stick, a new innovative tool where you can photograph rainbow light waves, flames and bitmap images.
+This one-day course is a chance for you to enjoy learning about long exposure photography, using lights to paint patterns, and get the opportunity to use a pixel stick, a new innovative tool where you can photograph rainbow light waves, flames and bitmap images.

 Artist tutor Kate Green will be on hand to offer guidance and support, honing your skills and introducing new techniques to suit your individual level.